PySeqEcosystem/.github/CONTRIBUTING.md

 If you don't see your idea listed, and you think it fits into the goals of PySeq Ecosystem, open a pull request.

 A pull request doesn’t have to represent finished work.
 It’s usually better to open a pull request early on, so others can watch or give feedback on your progress.
-Just open it as a “draft” or mark as a “WIP” (Work in Progress) in the subject line or “Notes to Reviewers” sections if provided (or you can just create your own.
-Like this: **## Notes to Reviewer**).
-You can always add more commits later.
+Just mark it as a “wip” (Work in Progress) using the “wip” label.
+You can always add more commits later and remove the “wip” label.

 Here’s how to submit a pull request: